iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> Works well my old pixel 2 xl and my current pixel 5.
+No noticeable battery issues or crashing.
+Had it up an running in less then 3min.<br> :date: __2020-12-05 00:13:36__

+> Seems good so far.
+I have been running the App for 12 Hrs, and the phone claims it's consuming 1.1% of all battery usage.
+I would hope most of negative reviews arn't a partisan attack, because it will deter more people from using the app, which will render it useless.
+Do your part folks!<br> :date: __2020-12-03 18:53:38__

 > This app has been developed in Mumbai 👍🏻<br> :date: __2020-11-26 06:41:20__

 > Our Governments are failing us.<br> :date: __2020-11-17 15:25:10__